OpenManufacturingPlatform/iotcon-connectivity-handbook/White_Paper/02_Edge_Computing_in_the_Context_of_Open_Manufacturing/03_Reference_Use_Case.md

 The edge node provides two key application features:

 1. _Communication_: The edge node acts as a two-way gateway.
-It estab- lishes a secure connection southbound to the PLC and northbound to the cloud.
+It establishes a secure connection southbound to the PLC and northbound to the cloud.

 > <sup>2</sup> programmable logic controller